peethree/vrp/README.md

 Another option is using "assignEmployeesEnemiesAndFriends" which tries to keep track of employee enemies and friends.
 People they don't want to be on location with together and people who should be heavily favored to be on the same location.
 This could be in case of available means of transportation or because they're very picky and can only stomach a few colleagues.
 This is achieved by making another constraint in the assignment function, deducting the FAVOR_COEFFICIENT from the total kilometers that will need to be travelled in an assignment when 2 friends are assigned on location together.
 So as an example: Bob and Doyle are friends, when they are paired together on the same location, the cost (total km) will be lowered by 100km or whatever the coefficient's set to.
 This also means we have to manually sum up the total km of an assignment made this way, since the objective->Value() will no longer be accurate.

+id, name, address and city are required fields inside the json employee file.
+The "no_pair" field, to add enemies and the friends field are optional.

 ![](ss2.png)

 #### dependencies